forevercoindev/forevercoin/README.md

 What is ForeverCoin?
 ----------------
 ForeverCoin is a lite version of peercoin using a proof-of-stake algorithm.+
-  - 64 seconds block targets
+  - 120 seconds block targets
-  - Stake Interest 7% annually
+  - Stake Interest 28% annually
-  - Interest reduction by 50% every 5 years
+  - Interest reduction by 37% every year

         nDefaultPort = 18714;
         nRPCPort = 18715;